dar7an/ipl-sentiment-trading/README.md

 1. **Analyzes On-Field Performance**: Tracks ball-by-ball action including Dot Ball %, Boundary %, Partnership Runs, and Run Rate.
 2. **Monitors Betting Odds**: Captures real-time odds movements from bookmakers.
 3. **Gauges Fan Sentiment**: Processes thousands of Reddit comments using VADER sentiment analysis to detect crowd psychology.
-4. **Generates Trading Signals**: Uses Google Gemini AI to synthesize all three data sources and produce a "Trader Sentiment" verdict (Bullish/Bearish/Neutral) for each team.
+4. **Generates Trading Signals**: Uses Google Gemini 2.5 Flash to synthesize all three data sources and produce a "Trader Sentiment" verdict (Bullish/Bearish/Neutral) for each team.

 The AI is **context-aware**, meaning it remembers the narrative arc of the match and can detect momentum shifts, trend reversals, and divergences between odds and sentiment.